CC-Archived/flex-extensions/README.markdown

 * **OverlappingTabBar**

-	Extends the customized TabBar component above to custom skinning requirements where the selected tab should be rendered at the top-most z-order.
+	Extends the TabBar component to support custom skinning requirements where the selected tab should be rendered at the top-most z-order.

 ### Chart ###

 * **DynamicChart, DynamicAxisRenderer**

 	Extends the standard Flex charting CartesianChart and AxisRenderer components and adds support for runtime changes to the set of associated AxisRenderers.
-Implements workarounds for bugs in the Flex SDK that cause runtime axisRenderer changes to be ignored, and removed axis renderers to cause null pointer exceptions.
+Implements workarounds for bugs in the Flex Data Visualization SDK that cause runtime axisRenderer changes to be ignored, and removed axis renderers to cause null pointer exceptions.
 Use DynamicChart in place of any CartesianChart (AreaChart, ColumnChart, LineChart, etc.) and DynamicAxisRenderer in place of AxisRenderer.

 ### Chart Controls ###